Lushootseed: Syntax

 Despite its general status as VSO, Lushootseed can be rearranged to be subject-verb-object (SVO) and verb-object-subject (VOS).
 Doing so does not modify the words themselves, but requires the particle ʔə to mark the change.
 The exact nature of this particle is the subject of some debate.

-Prepositions in Lushootseed are almost entirely handled by one word, ʔal, which can mean ‘on, above, in, beside, around’ among a number of potential other meanings.
+Prepositions in Lushootseed are almost entirely handled by one word, ʔal, which can mean 'on, above, in, beside, around' among a number of potential other meanings.
 They come before the object they reference, much like in English.
-Examples of this can be found in the following sentences:
+Examples of this can be found in the following phrases: